Food sensitivities, intolerances and allergies: identifying triggers and healing your gut

 • Ensuring healthy micronutrient levels are achieved and maintained

 Functional medicine is perfectly placed to treat food sensitivities, allergy and intolerances.
-All treatments use evidence based methods to reduce reactivity, improve digestion and immune function and it is delivered within a holistic, and patient centred framework.
+All treatments use evidence-based methods to reduce reactivity, improve digestion and immune function, and it is delivered within a holistic and patient-centred framework.
 Treatment may include:

 • Vitamin, mineral or other micronutrient supplementation, such as magnesium, Vitamin C, B vitamins, Vitamins A and D, Zinc, or N-acetyl cysteine